Find Trade Colleges

 27% Freshmen Loans

-There are 2,050 full-time undergraduates at CCD, and 7,273 students altogether.
+The total student population at Community College of Denver is 7,273, which includes 2,050 full-time undergraduates.
 The school has a student-to-faculty ratio of 19 to 1.

-Roughly 27% of students at CCD take out loans to pay for college.
+27% of CCD students take out loans to afford college costs.
 The average amount of student loans is $4,800 a year.
 The student loan default rate of 3.4% means most graduates are not struggling to pay off their loans.

 Public Public vs. Private